urena-code/Area/README.md

 # test1
-calc volume under a surface

-This program makes a surface and calculates the area underneath it under the variable 'tot'.
+This program defines a surface equation and calculates the area underneath it under the variable 'tot'.
+This is an assignment from my Engineering 160 class : "Programming with MATLAB".
+I recieved an A in the class.